dominickpastore/ruddr/docs/notifiers.rst

 Type: ``static``

 This is a basic notifier that always returns the address specified in its configuration.
-It is of limited use outside of testing purposes.
+It is of limited use other than for testing purposes.

 **Sample config (with defaults commented)**::